 My career and development

-Throughout my course, I started to consider a career as a doctor and worked as a healthcare assistant at the RSCH to gain clinical experience.
+Throughout my course, I started to consider a career as a doctor and worked as a healthcare assistant at the Royal Surrey County Hospital to gain clinical experience.
 This experience, alongside what I learnt on my course, confirmed that medicine was the perfect career for me.

 After graduating, I stayed at Surrey and completed an MSc in Human Nutrition to better understand the impact of nutrition as a risk of disease and on human health – something I feel is vital for the future of my career.
 Nutrition is covered in nowhere near enough detail at medical school and I’m passionate about changing that.
 The course had a great range of modules and I got to carry out a research project.
 My time at Surrey provided me with the toolbox I needed to excel in independent learning and set me on my path toward medicine.

 I’m currently studying graduate medicine at the University of Warwick.
 I love the challenges that medicine throws your way and the way it requires an open mind to solve problems.
-The Covid-19 pandemic has understandably had an impact on my clinical placements, but I’ve been able to volunteer in A&E, which has been invaluable for improving my skills.
 Working on the frontlines has been the biggest highlight of my career to date.

-I’m due to graduate in July 2022 and can’t wait to get out there into hospitals as a Foundation Year 1 doctor.
+I’m due to graduate soon and can’t wait to get out there into hospitals as a Foundation Year 1 doctor.

 I’m always happy to help prospective students with advice and answer questions.
-Don’t be scared to send me an email, even if medicine is something you’re not 100% sure about at this stage in your education.
+Don’t be scared to send me an email, even if medicine is something you’re not 100 per cent sure about at this stage in your education.
 I hope I can help you as much as others have helped me!